ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Methods to acquire Authentication Secret IDs or mappings between Attesting Environments to Authentication Secret IDs are out-of-scope of this document.

 The Attester collects Claims based on the Claim Selection.
 With the Claim Selection the Verifier defines the set of Claims it requires.
-Correspondingly, collected Claims are a subset of the produced Claims.
+Correspondingly, collected Claims can be a subset of the produced Claims.
 This could be all available Claims, depending on the Claim Selection.
 If the Claim Selection is omitted, then by default all Claims that are known and available on the Attester MUST be used to create corresponding Evidence.
 For example, when performing a boot integrity evaluation, a Verifier may only be requesting a particular subset of claims about the Attester, such as Evidence about BIOS/UEFI and firmware that the Attester booted up, and not include information about all currently running software.